 ~~~(A3) $\forall t \in [0, \gamma]$, $ \int_{\R^d} (1+ \| x\|)^2 ( {\rho_t^3}/{ \hat \rho_t^2})(x) dx \le C_2$. \end{assumption} At $t=0$, $\rho_0 = \hat \rho_0 = p_{n-1}$, thus Assumption \ref{assump:A1-A2-A3} requires that $f = p_n$ for $n=0, 1, \cdots$ satisfies

-by (A1)(A2)(A3) respectively.
-The first two inequalities require $p_n$ to have a Gaussian decay envelope and the score of $p_n$ has linear growth (can be induced by Lipschitz regularity), and the third inequality can be implied by the first one.
-The condition \eqref{eq:assump-on-pn} poses regularity conditions on $p_0$ which can be satisfied by many data densities in applications, and, in particular, if $P$ has finite support then these hold after $P$ is smoothed by an initial short-time diffusion (Lemma \ref{lemma:compact-supp-P}).
+by (A1)(A2)(A3), respectively.
+The first condition requires $p_n$ to have a Gaussian decay envelope; the second requires the score of $p_n$ to grow linearly (which can be induced by Lipschitz regularity); and the third inequality follows from the first.
+The condition \eqref{eq:assump-on-pn} poses regularity conditions on $p_0$, which can be satisfied by many data densities in applications, and, in particular, if $P$ has finite support, then these hold after $P$ is smoothed by an initial short-time diffusion (Lemma \ref{lemma:compact-supp-P}).

 Technically, Assumption \ref{assump:A1-A2-A3} poses the Gaussian envelope and regularity requirements on all $p_n$ and also $\rho_t$ and $\hat \rho_t$ for all time.
 This can be expected to hold at least when FM is well-trained: suppose $\rho_t$ satisfies (A1)(A2) for all $t$ due to the regularity of $v$ (by the analytic $I_t$ and the regularity of the pair of densities $(p_{n-1}, p_n^*)$), when the true and learned flows match each other, we have $\hat \rho \approx \rho$, thus we also expect (A1)(A2) to hold for $\hat \rho_t$; Meanwhile, the ratio $\rho_t / \hat \rho_t$ is close to 1 and if can be assumed to be uniformly bounded, then (A3) can be implied by the boundedness of $ \int_{\R^d} (1+ \| x\|)^2 {\rho_t}(x) dx$ which can be implied by the Gaussian envelope (A1) of $\rho_t$.